ZekiFayes/IUDLM/README.md

   3. Classification

 Here we are focused on Region proposals.
 We have built the other modules.
 Once we can finish the region proposals module, we can build R-CNN, and its variants.

+## Day 3
+We refer to source code mentioned in Efficient Graph-Based Image Segmentation.
+We will write the prototpye using python.